lukasmartinelli/php-dos-attack/README.md

 [Vagrant](https://www.vagrantup.com/downloads) is used to automatically create a PHP webserver VM.
 Vagrant will keep the `server` folder in sync with `/var/www/html` for easy testing.
+You also need [Ansible](http://docs.ansible.com/intro_installation.html) to provision the server.

 Start server
 ------------